 Mapping MS Brain Changes

 Another study, from the 2009 issue of Human Brain Mapping also correlates cognitive impairment with changes in the corpus callosum, a part of the brain that connects the two hemispheres of the brain.
 The study reveals that many patients affected by MS have brain lesions in the corpus callosum and these lesions correlate with cognitive deficits.

-Finally, brain inflammation that occurs in MS also influences the brain function and aggravates the cognitive deficits, a 2011 research paper from Neuropsychopharmacology showed.
+Finally, brain inflammation that occurs in MS also influences brain function and aggravates cognitive deficits, a 2011 research paper from Neuropsychopharmacology showed.
 It was further noted that acute inflammation can exacerbate mental deficits seen in MS independently of the primary functional system involved.

 See the below infographic for a breakdown of how MS impacts the brain.